alanbork/vscode-docs/docs/other/unity.md

 ![Unity Package Manager](images/unity/unity-packagemanager.png)

-> **Note**: The `Visual Studio Code Editor` package published by Unity is a legacy package from Unity that is not maintained anymore.
+> **Note**: The `Visual Studio Code Editor` package published by Unity is a legacy package from Unity that is not maintained anymore and should be removed before installing this package.

 ## Set VS Code as Unity's external editor